 boto3.setup_default_session(profile_name='PROFILE_NAME_FROM_YOUR_MACHINE')

-Another option is to specify the code’s access key ID and secret access key.
-Although this is not a recommended approach, and I strongly believe using IAM credentials directly in code should be avoided in most cases, if you have to do this, you can use the access key ID and secret access key in the code, as shown below.
+Another option is you can specify the access key id and secret access key in the code itself.
+This is not recommended approach and I strongly believe using IAM credentials directly in code should be avoided in most cases.
+You can use access key id and secret access key in code as shown below, in case you have to do this.

 s3 = boto3.client("s3",